DurationFull-time 2 years, Part-time 4 years

 - Research Methods

-You'll study courses that provide understanding of advanced physics topics such as: radiation, quantum physics, and nuclear physics, as well as radiobiology and basic human biology, structure and function.
+These subjects provide an understanding of fundamental physics topics such as: radiation physics, detectors, measurement, and radiotherapy dosimetry, as well as cross-disciplinary studies in data science and basic human biology, structure, and function.

-You’ll also apply your knowledge in courses related to radiation measurement, radiation protection and radiotherapy dosimetry.
+You’ll also apply your knowledge in courses related to radiation protection, radiobiology and the process of radiotherapy treatment planning.

 Choose a program structure